Highwayman: Robbery

 Victims of highwaymen included the Prime Minister Lord North, who wrote in 1774: "I was robbed last night as I expected, our loss was not great, but as the postilion did not stop immediately one of the two highwaymen fired at him (They had guns at the time) – It was at the end of Gunnersbury Lane."
 Horace Walpole, who was shot at in Hyde Park, wrote that "One is forced to travel, even at noon, as if one was going to battle."
-During this period, crime was rife and encounters with highwaymen or women could be bloody if the victim attempted to resist.
+During this period, crime was rife and encounters with highwaymen could be bloody if the victim attempted to resist.
 The historian Roy Porter described the use of direct, physical action as a hallmark of public and political life: "From the rough-house of the crowd to the dragoons' musket volley, violence was as English as plum pudding.
 Force was used not just criminally, but as a matter of routine to achieve social and political goals, smudging hard-and-fast distinctions between the worlds of criminality and politics...
 Highwaymen were romanticized, with a hidden irony, as 'gentlemen of the road.'"